 I am incredibly grateful for our Jersey and her milk and cream.
 As you'll hear in the video, getting her cream has been challenging, because Gracie, our Jersey, would rather save it for her calf.
 But since making this video two weeks ago, Gracie has improved what she shares with us, as well as her behavior, so we're getting there… It's all a process, right?

-I hope you enjoy the video (above) where I demonstrate the very simple task of skimming cream.
+I hope you enjoy this video where I demonstrate the very simple task of skimming cream.
 Plus I get to talking about our milk cow Gracie and how we “tricked” her into sharing more cream with us — so for all you who write to me that you enjoy hanging out with me in my kitchen via videos, this one's for you.
 And for the record, I enjoy it, too. 🙂

 Like my free videos?
 Please subscribe to the Traditional Cooking School Channel on YouTube — and thanks for helping me get the subscriber numbers up.